Amdouyah/amdouyah/README.md

 #### I'm a computer science student
 ![I'm a computer science student ](https://raw.githubusercontent.com/sagar-viradiya/sagar-viradiya/master/resources/banner.png)

-A driven individual with a deep passion for coding and problem-solving, always eager to enhance skills through self-development.
-Focused on exploring new technologies and building innovative solutions, with current projects in web development.
-A fast learner who enjoys tackling challenges and continuously seeking opportunities to grow and apply knowledge in real-world scenarios.
+A passionate and motivated individual with a focus on coding, problem-solving, and self-improvement.
+A fast learner eager to explore new technologies, build innovative solutions, and grow by applying skills to real-world challenges.

 Skills: C / C++/ PYTHON/ DJANGO/ DOCKER